-These blades feature quite large cutting blade, which forces the weight onto the front of the machete.
-As you can imagine, this give amazing chopping power, yet not much else.
+These blades feature large cutting blade, which forces the weight onto the front of the machete.
+As you can imagine, this provides amazing chopping power, yet not much else.

 Heavy machetes tend to be used in specific circumstances such as heavy brush removal and some agriculture and building jobs.